Elizabeth "Harriot" Wilson: Execution

 William rode to Hangman's Lot calling, "A pardon!
 A pardon!"
 His horse reared at the sight of Elizabeth's body, throwing him to the muddy ground beneath his sister.
 The sheriff quickly cut the rope and tried frantically to revive Elizabeth, but it was too late to save her.
-Varying accounts state that William arrived anywhere from mere moments to twenty-three minutes too late to deliver Biddle's pardon and save his sister's life.
+Varying accounts state that William arrived anywhere from mere moments to twenty-three minutes too late to deliver Biddle's stay of execution and save his sister's life.
 (The unreliability of this form of hanging may account for the need to have left Elizabeth hanging for twenty-three minutes —to ensure that she was, in fact, dead.)

 A version of the same scene from a later edition of The Pennsylvania Hermit.
 Note the anachronistic dress of the individuals portrayed.

 Biddle later wrote, "For my own part, I firmly believed her innocent....The next day when Council met, and we heard of the execution, it gave uneasiness to many of the members, all of whom were against her being executed."